✔ No account fees or minimums ✔ Up to 4.20% APY

 If you look up “rich” in a dictionary, the most common definition centers on what a person has.
 Someone who’s rich has a lot of possessions and material wealth.
 So a rich celebrity or social media influencer, for example, might own multiple homes, cars, or jewelry that’s worth millions.
 They may spend their time jet-setting around the world or partying with other rich people.

 That’s what it means to be rich in a financial sense, but someone could also be rich in other ways.
 For example, someone who has an extensive personal network may be said to be rich in friends.
-And someone who’s extremely well-learned or well-traveled may be described as being rich in knowledge and experience.
+And someone who’s well-educated or well-traveled may be described as being rich in knowledge or experience.

 When discussing what it means to be wealthy vs. rich, it’s easy to assume they’re similar.
 Both rich people and wealthy people may maintain a lifestyle that’s posh and out of reach for the average person.
 The distinction between wealthy and rich, however, is that wealth is more sustainable and lasting than simple riches.